mixu/markdown-styles/readme.md

 # markdown-styles

 Converts Markdown files to HTML, with over a dozen builtin themes.
-The new `v2.0` release includes a ton of enhancements!

 Looking for something to generate a blog from Markdown files?
 Check out [ghost-render](https://github.com/mixu/ghost-render).